Friend of the Court

 Each child support order issued or modified after October 1, 2004 will include an additional amount for "ordinary health care expenses."
-A person who pays support will pay and additional amount to cover a port of the child(ren)'s ordinary health care expenses.
+A person who pays support will pay an additional amount to cover a portion of the child(ren)'s ordinary health care expenses.
 To pay out-of-pocket health care expenses as they are incurred will eliminate the need to seek separate reimbursement for every routine health care bill.

 "Ordinary health care expenses" include co-payments, deductibles, and other uninsured health care costs.
 The base support obligation already covers remedial care items (i.e. band aids and non-prescription drugs) so these are not included in this category.
 On average, parents spend $357 annually per child on ordinary health care costs.

 Unless otherwise provided in the court order, the parent with physical custody has the responsibility to make decisions regarding routine medical care of the child, such as: choice of doctors, nature and extent of care, and the timing of non-emergency care, including the scheduling of periodic physical examinations.
 However, in cases where joint legal custody has been awarded, the parent with physical custody must consult with the other parent on major decisions such as surgery, hospitalization, or orthodontic work.
 In emergency situations involving the minor child, the non-custodial parent must be informed immediately.